RetroDECK/ES-DE/README.md

 [USERGUIDE.md](USERGUIDE.md) is a comprehensive guide on how to use ES-DE and it also contains a complete reference to all application settings.

-[CHANGELOG.md](CHANGELOG.md) contains information about the current release as well as previous releases.
-This covers the features, improvements, bug fixes and known issues.
+[USERGUIDE-DEV.md](USERGUIDE-DEV.md) is the prerelease version of the above document, use this if you're running ES-DE 2.0.0.

 [INSTALL.md](INSTALL.md) provides details on how to build the application from source code, and also discusses some more advanced configuration topics.

+[INSTALL-DEV.md](INSTALL-DEV.md) is the prerelease version of the above document, use this if you're running ES-DE 2.0.0.

+[THEMES.md](THEMES.md) is a guide on how theming works which is useful for those who would like to develop a new theme, or perhaps customize an existing theme.

+[THEMES-DEV.md](THEMES-DEV.md) is the prerelease version of the above document, use this if you're interested in creating themes for the new theme engine in ES-DE 2.0.0.

 [CREDITS.md](CREDITS.md) is an attempt to credit the individuals and projects which made ES-DE possible.

-[THEMES.md](THEMES.md) is a guide on how theming works which is useful for those who would like to develop a new theme, or perhaps customize an existing theme.
+[CONTRIBUTING.md](CONTRIBUTING.md) contains information on how to contribute to ES-DE, and it also contains the roadmap for future releases.

+[CHANGELOG.md](CHANGELOG.md) contains detailed information about all releases.
+This covers features, improvements, bug fixes and known issues.

 # Some feature highlights